-7.3 Notification
+8.3 Notification

-NCT as described in Section 7.1 hereof and other studies as described in Section 7.2 hereof must be notified electronically through the AIFP intranet in the section "Reporting".
+NCT as described in Section 8.1 hereof and other studies as described in Section 8.2 hereof shall be notified electronically through the AIFP website in the section Ethics Working Group.

-7.4 Disclosure and Supervision
+8.4 Disclosure and Supervision

-The notifications as described in Section 7.3 hereof must be published and made available for disclosure to all Members on the AIFP intranet in the section "Reporting".
+The notifications as described in Section 8.3 hereof shall be published and made available for disclosure to all Members on the AIFP website in the section Ethics Working Group.

-The Ethical Committee of AIFP performs inspections of NCTs and other studies regularly.
-Upon request of the Ethical Committee of AIFP, the Member must be obliged to provide the required assistance and submit all requested documents proving compliance of NCT or other studies with this Code.
+The Ethical Committee of AIFP performs inspections of NCTs and other studies on a regular basis.
+Upon request of the Ethical Committee of AIFP the Member shall be obliged to provide required assistance and submit all requested documents proving compliance of NCT or other studies with this Code.

-8. RELATIONS WITH HEALTHCARE PROFESSIONALS
+9. RELATIONS WITH HEALTHCARE PROFESSIONALS